Q. Which residence do I apply for?

 A. Should the residence be full at the time of application, you will automatically be placed on the waiting list for residences according to academic merit (Grade 11 or 12 marks) and date of application.

 As cancellations are received, students are placed from the waiting list on a continuous basis.

 Q. What happens if I don’t get a place in my residence of choice?

-A. As the places are limited, it is not always possible to offer everybody a place in the specific residence they applied for.
-If you really feel that you want to be placed in another residence than the one that was allocated to you, please email us a letter of motivation stating the reason why you want to change to another residence.
+A. As the places are limited, it is not always possible to offer every student a place in the specific residence they applied for.
+If you really feel that you want to be placed in another residence than the one that was allocated to you, please email us a letter of motivation stating the reasons why you want to change.
 If cancellations are received, each case will be considered on merit.
 The request can unfortunately not be guaranteed.

 Q. Do I need to pay a reservation fee if I have been placed in a residence?

 A. A prescribed reservation levy is payable within 30 days from the date of your placement letter, so as to reserve your residence place.
 This payment is an initial payment of the annual accommodation fees.